Are ipad kids doomed ? Teaching Ipad kids

 Posted by & filed under International Education, Teaching Strategies.

-Several educators are leaving the teaching profession because of burnout, low pay rates, and difficult student behavior problems.
-Social media has recently revealed that “iPad Kid” is another factor.
+Several educators are leaving the teaching profession due to burnout, low pay rates, and difficult student behaviour problems.
+However, another emerging factor has caught the attention of social media: the rise of the “iPad Kid.”

 The Emergence of the “iPad Kid”